-- In an effort to avoid what Puritans considered idolatrous Catholic rites of their European homelands, funerals had no eulogies or sermons.
+- In an effort to avoid what Puritans considered idolatrous Catholic rites of their European homelands, New England funerals had no eulogies or sermons.
 The funeral service was a mostly silent affair, to differentiate this event from Catholic funerals.

 - Written verses or laudatory messages were affixed to the bier, later to be gathered and published.

 - There were two, sometimes three, sets of pallbearers.
 The body was carried from the funeral service to the cemetery, which at times was a far distance away.
 If the cemetery was very far away, a second set of under bearers would be appointed to divide up the physical burden.
 The younger men – known as under bearers –carried the bier, while the older men carried the pall, a cloth spread over the coffin.

 - Caskets were simple oblong boxes and gravestones were simple slabs of stones with an inscription.